-The world is currently experiencing one of the worst incidences of locust outbreak in decades.
-Vast regions of East Africa, the Middle East, Pakistan, and India are being invaded by these pests that consume crops, thus creating the possibility of serious food shortages around the world.
+The world is currently experiencing one of the worst incidences of locust swarms in decades.
+Vast regions of East Africa, the Middle East, Pakistan, and India are being invaded by these pests, which consume all plant crops in their path, thus creating the possibility of serious food shortages around the world.

 The UN’s Food and Agriculture Organization (FOA) predicts up to a 50-70 percent cereal harvest loss if the locusts are not brought under control.
 Even in a best-case scenario, there could be up to a 30 percent loss of harvests.
 The previous large-scale locust attack took place between 2003 and 2005, resulting in US$2.5 billion in crop damage.
 Subsistence farmers ended up being most affected by the locust attack.
 Children that grew up during the period were at higher risk of malnutrition and had less chance of going to school.
 East Africa’s situation is extremely perilous since the region has been experiencing drought for several years.
 As such, food production is already low.
 The locust swarm will cause a massive spike in food prices, leaving millions of poor people underfed.

 In the Middle East, locust swarms have been spotted across Saudi Arabia, Yemen, and Iran.
 In Pakistan, the government declared an emergency in February.
 Media reports suggest that the country had already lost about 40 percent of its food crops by the start of the year.
 From Pakistan, the locust swarms have invaded India.
 Fortunately, crops from the October-March growing season have already been harvested.
 But the locusts can pose a serious threat to the July-October growing season.
 Even countries as far away as South America now face the risk of devastating invasions of locusts.
 Argentina and Brazil have already issued warnings after locust swarms were observed moving into their regions.